Locally loop algebras and locally affine Lie algebras

 \enskip

-Now we can prove that there is a one to one correspondence between the class of centerless locally Lie 1-tori and the class of reduced root systems extended by $\Bbb Z$, and that locally loop algebras exhaust all centerless locally Lie 1-tori.
-Note that this method works for any cardinarity of $\Delta$.
+Now, we can prove that there is a one to one correspondence between the class of centerless locally Lie 1-tori and the class of reduced root systems extended by $\Bbb Z$, and that locally loop algebras exhaust all of the centerless locally Lie 1-tori.
+Note that this method works for any cardinality of $\Delta$.